sleepingkingstudios/cuprum/README.md

 ### Defining With a Subclass

 Larger applications will want to create Function subclasses that encapsulate their business logic in a reusable, composable fashion.
 The implementation for each subclass is handled by the `#process` private method.
-If a subclass or its ancestors does not implement `#process`, a `Cuprum::Function::NotImplementedError` will be raised.
+If a subclass or its ancestors does not implement `#process`, a `Cuprum::NotImplementedError` will be raised.

     # A Function subclass
     class MultiplyFunction < Cuprum::Function